Thank you for reading our post, please rate this article at the end.

 Before proceeding, let’s understand the difference between startup and running wattages.
 You should appreciate these key terms to make the right choice.

-At the moment of startup, any electrical device is going to draw much more power than when running.
-And even though the startup power requirement is momentary, your generator needs to deliver the required power for your appliance to even turn on.
+Any electrical device draws much more power at startup than when running.
+Even though the startup power requirement is momentary, your generator must deliver the required power for your appliance to turn on.

 Due to this, startup wattage is more important than running wattage, and you should generally base your decision on it.
-However, there are some intricacies in regard to this, which we will talk about below.
+However, there are some intricacies regarding this, which we will discuss below.

 Now, let’s have a look at one example.
 Suppose that these are the appliances that you will be using in your RV: